3tty0n/code-example-for-the-trace/apply_jit.md

 ## In order to

-- to trace not a single opcode, but a series of several opcodes.
+- trace not a single opcode, but a series of several opcodes.

 - JIT can detect the head of the bytecode dispatch loop.

 ---